 This book is lovely, charming and heart warming, I felt like I was on holiday at the guesthouse too.
 It does not have the falseness of some chick-lit, which here is a good thing it has much more substance than some I have read.
 I cared a lot about the people and was drawn into the surroundings very easily.
 Which is why I enjoyed it so much and would love to know how Emmy deals with the choices she makes.

-Thank you to netgalley and the publisher for allowing me the opportunity to read this lovely christmas story.
+Thank you to the publisher and netgalley for the opportunity to read this book.